ucsb-cs148-w24/project-pj01-universityclothing/docs/MANUAL.md

 ## Features and Operations

 ### Signing Up and Logging In
-_Description and instructions on how to sign up and log into the app._
+_Open our app to be greeted with our login page.
+Press "Sign In With Google", and sign in with your UCSB email.
+Accept permissions and your account is now automatically created within our app_
 ### Browsing Items
-_Details on how users can browse through different categories and listings._
+_At the bottom menu, select the leftmost button "Home" to scroll and see all listings posted in your local area.
+You can select the category buttons at the top to view a certain category, such as Clothing, Health & Beauty, Home, etc._

 ### Posting Items for Sale
-_Guidelines and steps for posting items on the platform._
+_Use the plus button, the middle button at the bottom menu, to make a new listing.
+Give your item a title, description, price, and category, then simply upload at least one image and scroll down to hit post!._

 ### Updating Items
-_Check items the seller posted in myListing, and could edit or delete a specific item in the item detail page._
+_Check your listings posted in myListing, at the bottom menue.
+You can edit or delete a specific item in the item detail page._

 ### Communicating with Sellers/Buyers
-_Information on how to initiate and conduct conversations with other users on the app._
+_To communicate payment and purchase with a seller, simply click on the listing you are interested in and then click "message (Seller Name)".
+You will then start a chat by clicking this button, and can view this chat by pressing the chat icon in the bottom menu._

 ### Searching Items by names
 _Use the search bar to find targeted items quickly, and click cross button to cancel the search input._